-It is widely considered that there is no need to target both plural and singular forms of a keyword because the app should be indexed for both and can rank similarly.
+It is widely considered that there is no need to target both plural and singular forms of a keyword because the app should be indexed for both and rank similarly on both versions.
 But how similarly do they actually rank and how do you decide which form to use?

 How do rankings compare for plural vs singular keywords?

-Live Search results for the keywords ‘tooth’ and ‘teeth’ in the Apple App Store in the US.
+Live Search results for the keywords ‘hotel’ (left) and ‘hotels’ (right) in the Apple App Store in the US.

-Live Search results for the keywords ‘musica’ and ‘musicas’ in the Apple App Store in Portugal.
+Live Search results for the keywords ‘casino’ (left) and ‘casinos’ (right) in the Apple App Store in the US.

 How do you decide which version to target?

-Now that we see that plural and singular versions can rank differently, how do you decide which form to use?
-It is best to consider and research both forms of the keyword as if they are completely different, keeping in mind the perspective of the localization and the intent of the user.
-Then, using AppTweak you can easily analyze the live search view and volume metrics to see which version is the least competitive and for which you have the highest chance to rank.
+Now that we’ve seen that plural and singular versions can rank differently, how do you decide which form to include in your metadata?
+It is best to consider and research both versions of the keyword as if they were completely different from one another, keeping in mind the perspective of localization and the intent of the user.
+Then, using AppTweak you can easily analyze the live search view and volume to see which version of the keyword is the least competitive and for which you have the highest chance to rank high on.

-Depending on the keyword or language, you may find that you do still want to target both the singular and plural forms, especially when rankings are less similar.
-As with any keyword update, it is important to test monitor the results and make changes appropriately.
+Depending on the keyword or language, you may find that it is preferable to target both the singular and plural version of the keyword, especially when rankings are very different.
+Also, make sure with your keyword updates to always monitor the results and make the necessary changes.